Authors: Jerome C. Wegley and Jeffery D. Scibetta

 Surviving Spouse's Statutory "Elective Share" Rights

 Election: The surviving spouse's statutory right to a "forced" share of the decedent’s assets is not automatic.
-The surviving spouse must affirmatively elect to avail himself/herself of such rights.
+The surviving spouse must affirmatively elect to avail themself of such rights.
 Also, by making the election, the spouse gives up certain other rights (discussed in greater detail below) with respect to the decedent’s property.
-The election must be made in writing and filed with the clerk of the Orphans’ Court in the county in which the decedent was domiciled at the time of his/her death.
+The election must be made in writing and filed with the clerk of the Orphans’ Court in the county in which the decedent was domiciled at the time of their death.
 The election must be filed within six (6) months of the date on which the Will is probated.
 Upon timely application by the surviving spouse, the court may under certain circumstances grant an extension of time.
-However, if a surviving spouse fails to make a timely election (or timely extension request), he/she will be deemed to have waived his/her right to make the election.
+However, if a surviving spouse fails to make a timely election (or timely extension request), they will be deemed to have waived their right to make the election.

 Property Subject to the Elective Share: The spouse’s elective share rights are not limited to the assets in the decedent’s probate estate.
-Generally speaking, the election affects all property which was titled in the decedent’s name at the time of his/her death, or over which the decedent had the power to withdraw income or principal.
+Generally speaking, the election affects all property which was titled in the decedent’s name at the time of their death, or over which the decedent had the power to withdraw income or principal.
 By making the election, the spouse is entitled to a one-third (1/3) share of all of the following types of property:

 Property Not Subject to Election: Pennsylvania law specifically excludes certain types of transfers and property interests from a surviving spouse’s elective share rights.
 Those exceptions include the following: